Dana-f559/Su-do-cuuuu/README.md

 ## Usage

 To play the game, go to the same folder where the repo was cloned and run the following command:
+(DO NOT cd into the folder.
+You are supposed to RUN the folder.)

 - For Windows:
 ```